 Write the activities below on separate pieces of paper.
-These activities are listed in order of activities where AGYW will be the least vulnerable to HIV to activities where they will be the most vulnerable to HIV.
+These are listed in order of ones in which peers will be the least vulnerable to HIV to the most vulnerable to HIV.

 You will be giving each participant a piece of paper with one of these activities written on it, so if you have more than 22 people in your group you will need to add some new ones.